iSimar/React-Native-Starter-Pack/README.md

 ##Store Releases

-If you want to release a new update of you app through the store (play store or app store), use the following.
+If you want to release a new update of you app through the store (play store or app store), do the following.

 1) Make your code changes.